formkit/docs-content/3.inputs/form.md

 type: "tip"
 label: "Getting the context object"
 ---
-In the above example we extract the context object from the <code>#default</code> slot, but there are other ways as well.
+In the above example we extract the context object from :FrameworkText{vue="the <code>#default</code> slot" react="the render-prop child function"}, but there are other ways as well.
 The context object is available on each input’s core node on the <code>node.context</code> property, and you can fetch an input’s node <a href="/essentials/architecture#getting-a-components-node">a number of ways</a>.
 ::

 ## Error handling